Manpreet7053/DHEIS--Data-Analytics-G1/README.md

 ## **Acknowledgments**

 <!-- you can add Acknowledgments over here in same syntax as below . eg trainer name , company name , role etc -->
+I would like to express my sincere gratitude to **SURE ProEd (formerly SURE Trust)** for providing me with the opportunity to participate in this internship and gain practical exposure to programming, data analytics, machine learning, and related technologies.

+I am thankful to the instructors, trainers, mentors, and coordinators for their guidance, support, and valuable feedback throughout the internship.

+I also appreciate the opportunity to work on practical exercises and projects, which helped me connect theoretical concepts with real-world applications and develop a more structured approach to solving technical problems.

 - [Prof. Radhakumari Challa](https://www.linkedin.com/in/prof-radhakumari-challa-a3850219b) , Executive Director and Founder - [SURE Trust](https://www.suretrustforruralyouth.com/)
 - [Bhargavesh Dakka ](https://www.linkedin.com/in/bhargavesh-dakka?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BohUAicAnQwe%2BwOlgYEsmXg%3D%3D) , Gen AI Consultant at Deloitte